Pose Priors from Language Models: Experiments

 On CHI3D, \methodname outperforms \textbf{Heuristic} but underperforms \textbf{BEV} in terms of PA-MPJPE.
-We find that on the subset of images where we do not default to the heuristic (i.e.~on images where GPT4-V predicts enough non-empty constraint sets), the PA-MPJPE for \methodname and BEV is 86 and 87, respectively.
-In other words, in the cases where our method is

-actually used, the joint error is slightly less than that of BEV.
+On the subset of images where we do not default to the heuristic (i.e.~on images where GPT4-V predicts enough non-empty constraint sets), the PA-MPJPE for \methodname and BEV is 86 and 87, respectively.
+In other words, in the cases where our method is actually used, the joint error is slightly less than that of BEV.
 As a result, we can attribute the worse overall error to the poorer performance of the heuristic.
-Overall, our method improves over the other zero-shot methods in terms of both joint error and PCC.
+The backoff method (which is the heuristic) is used in 13/241 Hi4D examples, 106/1403 Flickr examples, and 224/431 CHI3D examples.
+Overall, our method improves over the other methods that do not use contact supervision in terms of both joint error and PCC.
+While not the focus of this work, Table~\ref{tab:two-person} also shows that adding \methodname, specifically $\mathcal{L}_{\text{LMM}}$, to BUDDI leads to improved PCC.
+The F1 scores show that LMMs' raw output is often flawed/incomplete, but our approach mitigates hallucinations in various ways (see the ablation study below).
+The last row in Table~\ref{tab:two-person} shows the performance when the ground-truth coarse contacts (with correct left/right labels) are used in optimization.
+These results show the benefit of correct coarse contacts and the clear room for improvement from better LMM predictions.

 Table~\ref{tab:two-person-pcc} shows the PCC for each method at various radii.
 The results show that \methodname brings the meshes closer together at the correct contact points.
-On both the FlickrCI3D and CHI3D datasets, \methodname outperforms the other zero-shot baselines, closing much of the gap between the fully supervised method and the best competing baseline \textbf{Heuristic}.
+On both the FlickrCI3D and CHI3D datasets, \methodname outperforms the other baselines that do not use contact supervision.
 Next, we ablate important aspects of \methodname.
-In Figure~\ref{fig:sampling}, we show that taking several samples from the LMM and averaging the resulting loss functions improves performance, mitigating the effect of LMM hallucination.
-Table~\ref{tab:ablation} presents an ablation of all the losses involved in our optimization on the Hi4D validation set. $\mathcal{L}_{\text{LMM}}$ and $\mathcal{L}_{2D}$ have the greatest impact, indicating that our LMM-based loss is crucial for the large improvement in joint error.
+In Figure~\ref{fig:sampling}, we show that averaging the loss over several samples from the LMM improves performance, mitigating the effect of LMM hallucination.
+Finally, ablating the various losses in optimization indicates that our LMM-based loss and the 2D keypoint loss have the greatest impact on joint error: Using all losses results in a PA-MPJPE of 81.
+Removing $\mathcal{L}_{\text{LMM}}$/$\mathcal{L}_{\text{GMM}}$/$\mathcal{L}_{\beta}$/$\mathcal{L}_{\theta}$/$\mathcal{L}_{2D}$/$\mathcal{L}_P$ results in a PA-MPJPE of 138/85/91/84/130/78.